marshallw64/BusTrackingCapstone/test.md

 When

 1. How To not get scammed
-  -don't take item overpay if its _"festive"_
+ - don't take item overpay if its _"festive"_
-2. idk.
+3. idk.